TulioHRC/Music-Player/README.md

 Possibly upgrades:
 - Menu to delete musics
 - Change the way to convert mp4 to mp3 (Because moviepy don't work to exe)
+- Maybe change the way to play musics (pygame is slow)